Rubio is in Israel in wake of Qatar attack as Israeli strikes intensify in northern Gaza

 International teams also finished repair work on a water line from Israel to Gaza, one of three water lines from Israel to Gaza, increasing the daily amount of water coming into Gaza from Israel to 14,000 cubic meters (3.7 million gallons).

-Over the 23 months since Israel launched its offensive, Gaza's water access has been progressively limited and the strip is now enduring a second scorching summer in wartime.
+Over the nearly two years since Israel launched its offensive, Gaza's water access has been progressively limited and the Palestinian territory is now enduring a second scorching summer in wartime.
 Parents and children often chase down water trucks that come every two or three days, filling bottles, canisters and buckets and then hauling them home.

 The war in Gaza began when Hamas-led militants stormed into southern Israel on Oct.
-7, 2023, abducting 251 people and killing some 1,200, mostly civilians.
-There are still 48 hostages remaining in Gaza, of whom 20 Israel believes are still alive.
+7, 2023, killing around 1,200 people, mostly civilians, and abducting 251.
+There are still 48 hostages remaining in Gaza, of whom Israel believes that 20 are still alive.

-Magdy reported from Cairo.
-Associated Press writers Melanie Lidman in Tel Aviv, Israel; Eric Tucker in Washington and Jon Gambrell in Dubai, United Arab Emirates contributed to this report.
+Samy Magdy reported from Cairo.
+Melanie Lidman in Tel Aviv, Israel, Eric Tucker in Washington, and Jon Gambrell in Dubai, United Arab Emirates, contributed to this report.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.